 Today, businesses the world over are steering away from chemicals and choosing more sustainable alternatives.
 Sustainable business practises are becoming a norm.
 This makes it imperative for the global pest control and hygiene industry to offer smarter and more responsible solutions because that's what today's businesses need.

-At GaiaGen, we are designing and developing new biological alternatives to chemicals.
+At Gaiagen, we are designing and developing new biological alternatives to ecologically toxic pesticides.
 Each day, our scientists closely observe, record and unearth new insights that help us collaborate with nature.
-Our cutting edge technology and dedicated expertise help us customise and deliver smart, effective and sustainable pest management solutions.
+Our cutting edge technology and dedicated expertise help us customise and deliver smart, effective and eco-sensitive pest management solutions.

 Our goal – to offer strategies of pest management that are scientifically designed, to ensure regulation with a strong ecological conscience.

-To spearhead a green revolution in the global pest control and hygiene industry by delivering biological solutions that are highly effective as well as truly sustainable.
+To spearhead a green revolution in the global pest control and hygiene industry by delivering biological solutions that are highly effective and safe for the environment.

-To reorient the global pest control and hygiene industry away from chemicals and towards the effective use of biological solutions that are safer and more sustainable
+To reorient the global pest control and hygiene industry away from harmful pesticides and towards the effective use of biological solutions with an ecological conscience.

 Electroantennography is usually performed by removing an antenna from the insect and inserting two chloride silver wires onto the two ends, then amplifying the voltage between them while applying an odour puff to see a deflection.